hitanshich/cs478-hw1/README.md

-This Project is for my homework assignment
+This Project is for my homework assignments